UniMath/agda-unimath/src/foundation/subsingleton-induction.lagda.md

 is [contractible](foundation-core.contractible-types.md) if and only if it is a [proposition](foundation-core.propositions.md).

-Subsingelton induction states that given a type family `B` over `A`, to construct a section of `B` it suffices to provide a section over `a` for some `a : A`.
+Subsingleton induction states that given a type family `B` over `A`, to construct a section of `B` it suffices to provide an element of `B a` for some `a : A`.

 ## Definition